da-huin/cloud_requests/README.md

 #### 1. (Required) Download Authentication JSON

+    you can omit if request from Cloud REST Service internal to internal.

 1. From [Google Cloud Platform Console](https://console.developers.google.com/project), `create project`, if you already have a project, you can omit it.

     ![create_project](./static/create_project.png)